 Chin augmentation is a minimally invasive surgery to add prominence to the chin and achieve better harmony of the facial features by inserting a facial implant into the chin area.

-This procedure may be performed alone or in conjunction with other procedures such as rhinoplasty, cheek augmentation or a facelift.
+This procedure may be performed alone or in conjunction with other procedures such as rhinoplasty, deep plane facelift, etc.

 Results of a chin augmentation surgery done at The Williams Center